jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-08.md

 Dogmatism condemned
 (To the goswami) "With sincerity and earnestness one can realize God through all religions.
 The Vaishnavas will realize God, and so will the Saktas, the Vedantists, and the Brahmos.
-The Mussalmans and Christians will realize Him too.
+The Muslims and Christians will realize Him too.
 All will certainly realize God if they are earnest and sincere.
 "Some people indulge in quarrels, saying, 'One cannot attain anything unless one worships our Krishna', or, 'Nothing can be gained without the worship of Kāli, our Divine